Compare

 Does USourceControl replace Azure Boards / work items?

-No — we don't do issue tracking, sprints, or PRs.
+No. We don't do issue tracking, sprints, or PRs.
 If you use Boards today, keep it.
 USourceControl is focused on source control.

 What about TFVC?